dragos-constantin-stoica/acdc/README.md

 ### Design documents

-They are used to store mainly processing scripts: views, lists, shows etc and to store couchapps: web applications that are directly served from CouchDB.
+They are used to store mainly processing scripts: views, lists, shows etc and to store couchapps: web applications stored as attachments and are directly served from CouchDB.
 Special
 fields:

 ```json